Accessibility & Disability Services

 Students should apply for accommodations during or before the first month of Fall 2023.
 To apply for Accessibility & Disability Services, please complete the intake form below and upload supporting documentation including IEP, 504, medical reports, or educational testing reports.
 The accommodation intake process and ADSO services will resume August 1, 2023.

 DSO Online Application and Portal (Cadets)

 The Office of Accessibility & Disability Services is committed to supporting the academic success of Cal Maritime's students with disabilities.
 We provide support services and serve as an informational resource to individual students with disabilities and to the entire campus community.

 The California State University does not discriminate on the basis of disability in its programs and activities, including admission and access.
 Federal and state laws, including sections 504 and 508 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, prohibit such discrimination.
-The Director of SEAS has been designated to coordinate the efforts of the California State University Maritime Academy to comply with all applicable federal and state laws prohibiting discrimination on the basis of disability.
+This office has been designated to coordinate the efforts of the California State University Maritime Academy to comply with all applicable federal and state laws prohibiting discrimination on the basis of disability.
 For inquiries concerning compliance, please email us.

 The CSU Accessible Technology Initiative (ATI)

 This initiative requires CSU campuses to provide all students, faculty, staff, and the general public with access to information resources and technology.
 Find more information on the ATI website.